Six decision making techniques

 Sarah Hutchinson21 Aug 17

-Decision making, prioritisation and reaching a consensus are some of the hardest and most important things in any business.
-Here is a practical guide to using six of the most useful decision-making techniques, widely used by facilitators.
+Decision-making, prioritisation and reaching a consensus are some of the most complex and essential things in any business.
+Here is a practical guide to using six of the most helpful decision-making techniques widely used by facilitators.

-Before we start, let's introduce three core concepts and human biases that are most likely to negatively affect your decision making process right now.
-By keeping them in mind you can make less biased and more effective decisions.
+Before we start, let's introduce three core concepts and human biases that will most likely negatively affect your decision-making process.
+By keeping them in mind, you can make less biased and more effective decisions.

 Three things to watch out for: